erencandural/erencandural/README.md

+- 🔮 Hi, I’m @erencandural, a mechanical engineer working as an R&D system engineer.
-- 🔮 Hi, I’m @erencandural, a master's degree student at Politecnico di Milano in Mechanical Engineering in the Robotics and Mechatronics track.
+- 🎓 I have a master's degree from Politecnico di Milano in Mechanical Engineering in the Robotics and Mechatronics track.
-- 🌟 I’m interested in digital twin implementation of industrial robots, audio-visual art installations and riot grrrl music.
+- 🌟 I’m interested in robotics, audio-visual art installations, fortune telling and riot grrrl music.
-- 🌱 I’m currently learning how to use Unity and ROS# because of my thesis work.
+- 🌱 I’m currently learning real-time operating systems.
 - 📫 You can reach me on instagram or on github at @erencandural.

 <!---